bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

 Signature        | Signature | Ed25519 signature of linked previous owner

-### Share Grant
+### Grant Record

-This transaction moves a quantity of shares from one owner to another.
+A share grant record moves a quantity of shares from one owner to another.

 Item             | Type      | Description
 :--------------- | :-------- | :-----------------------
-Type code        | Byte      | Share Grant type code ShareId          | Binary    | Link to previous Issue (SHA3-256 of issue transaction) Quantity         | VarInt    | Number of shares to transfer to recipient Owner            | Account   | The public key of the current owner Recipient        | Account   | The public key of the new owner BeforeBlock      | VarInt    | Transaction expires after this block height Signature        | Signature | Ed25519 signature of current owner CounterSignature | Signature | Ed25519 signature of recipient
+Type code        | Byte      | Share Grant type code ShareId          | Binary    | Link to previous Issue (SHA3-256 of issue transaction) Quantity         | VarInt    | Number of shares to transfer to recipient Owner            | Account   | Public key of the current owner Recipient        | Account   | Public key of the new owner BeforeBlock      | VarInt    | Expiry block height for transaction Signature        | Signature | Ed25519 signature of current owner CounterSignature | Signature | Ed25519 signature of recipient

-### Share Swap
+### Swap Record

-This transaction is used to perform an atomic swap between two owners with two different share types.
-The action is indivisible and there is no possibility of a half transaction being executed.
+A share swap record performs an atomic swap between two owners with two different share types.
+The action is indivisible, and there is no possibility of a half transaction being executed.

 Item             | Type      | Description